|Best upright||Midea MRU07M2AWW Upright Freezer||SEE IT||

 The large freezer chest you buy should be based on the size of your family and the size of the space you have to accommodate a spare appliance.
 Most appliance manufacturers estimate that you should dedicate 1.5 cubic feet of freezer space for each family member, and most commercial freezer chests come in four basic size ranges: Compact (5 cubic feet), Small (6 to 9 cubic feet), Medium (12 to 18 cubic feet) and Large (18 to 25 cubic feet).
 You’ll also want to consider your lifestyle: Do you buy frozen food and meat in bulk?
 Do you keep a lot of frozen snacks on hand year-round?
 You can easily store 35 pounds of food in one cubic foot of freezer space.

-Featuring adjustable temperature controls and a power-on indicator light (which is handy if you live in an area that is susceptible to power outages), the Frigidaire chest freezer is also lockable and comes with two “SpaceWise” adjustable baskets for organizing smaller items.
+Featuring adjustable temperature controls and a power-on indicator light (which is handy if you live in an area that is susceptible to power outages), the Kratos chest freezer is also lockable and has adjustable feet in case your floor is uneven.

 What to look for in an upright freezer